yifeikang/Microbiome_MiSeq/1_Directory Structure.md

 ## Root direcotry

-For this projec is named as "Saoro2022"
+The name of this project is "Saoro2022"

 Inside the project file, there are 4 files: data, results, src, OriginalFiles